ktzalt/dme_api/README.md

-# README
+# DME

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Rails 5 powered React app that presently allows users to add and delete domains to and from Dns Made Easy

+Build Requirements:

-* Ruby version
+* Ruby version: 2.5.0

-* System dependencies

-* Configuration
+* Rails version: 5.1.6

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* npm version: 5.6.0

+* Database: None, this app relies solely on the Dns Made Easy API and services